ruthussanketh/viscous-flow/README.md

 ## 4. hagen_poiseuille - ##

-Solves the ordinary differential equation numerically and compares with the analytical solution of the Hagen-Poiseuille flow.
+Solves the ordinary differential equation numerically and compares it with the analytical solution of the Hagen-Poiseuille flow.
 For more information on this flow, please read [this](https://www.annualreviews.org/doi/pdf/10.1146/annurev.fl.25.010193.000245) article.

 ## 5. rotating_cylinders - ##

-Considers the flow between two rotating cylinders rotating with angular velocity _Ω1, Ω2_ such that _r1 ≤ r ≤ r2_.
+Consider the flow between two rotating cylinders rotating with angular velocity _Ω1, Ω2_ such that _r1 ≤ r ≤ r2_.
 Here the subscripts 1, 2 refer to the inner and the outer cylinders respectively.
 The streamlines are assumed to be circular so that the only component of velocity is the tangential velocity, _uθ_.
 Furthermore, _uθ_ is only a function of radial distance _r_, and time _t_.<br>

 a.
 Solves the ordinary differential equation numerically and compares with the analytical solution of the flow between two rotating cylinders.<br>